maucejo/slydekit/docs/theming/custom-themes.typ

 #argument-callout(kind: "State", "slide-number", [counter])[
   Tracks the number of slides in the presentation.
 It is used to display the current slide number in the footer of slides.
 ]

-#argument-callout(kind: "State", "slide-index", [counter])[
-  Tracks the index of the current slide in the presentation.
-It is used to manage the sequencing and navigation of slides.
-]

 #argument-callout(kind: "State", "subslide-step", [counter])[